Endless Ocean: Blue World: Plot

-The next morning, GG visits R&R and explains that he has been searching for the Pacifia Treasure for the past 10 years, and offers to help them find it.
+The next morning, GG visits R&R and explains that he has been searching for the Pacifica Treasure for the past 10 years, and offers to help them find it.
 Following a lead in South America, the player and GG head up the Amazon River, where they discover an ancient ruin behind a waterfall and uncover a second lapis lazuli tablet.
 After giving the tablet to Hayoko, she deciphers that the Okeanides could communicate with and control dragons using the Dragon Flute, which was broken into three pieces that were thrown into the sea to protect the royal treasure the dragons guarded.
-Océane realizes the two pendants her father left her are pieces of the Dragon Flute, and Jean-Eric reveals that the final piece is within Matthieu's submarine.
-After returning home, Jean-Eric resolves to help Océane find the Pacifia Treasure to come to terms with his past, and R&R travel to the Red Sea to retrieve the final piece.
-Diving to the depths of the region, the player retrieves the final piece from the submarine's wreckage, along with a farewell message from Matthieu to Jean-Eric.
+Oceana realizes the two pendants her father left her are pieces of the Dragon Flute, and Jean-Eric reveals that the final piece is within Matthias's submarine.
+After returning home, Jean-Eric resolves to help Oceana find the Pacifica Treasure to come to terms with his past, and R&R travel to the Red Sea to retrieve the final piece.
+Diving to the depths of the region, the player retrieves the final piece from the submarine's wreckage, along with a farewell message from Matthias to Jean-Eric.

 Upon returning home, the party realizes that the grooves in the Dragon Flute, when projected onto Anaximander's Map of the Circular Earth, a copy of which exists in Valka Castle, indicate a location in the Red Sea.
 Upon arriving there, the player identifies a large chasm beneath a long fissure, but it is blocked off by a rock wall at the end, which R&R realizes is referred to in one of the tablets after identifying metal in it.
 They destroy the wall with dynamite, but must wait until the next day to investigate further to allow the debris to settle.
 The next morning, at the player's suggestion, R&R wakes at dawn as many whales and dolphins gather in the area and enters a large underground cavern, where a huge temple is submerged.
 While exploring the temple, the group finds a series of altars, one of which has a metal symbol which has been blocking the radio signal.
 GG turns it, opening a passage through an underground chamber into another altar.
 While he searches for a mechanism, three goblin sharks attack the group, but they are driven away.
 GG finds the mechanism and opens the chamber, which is covered in hieroglyphs that Hayako interprets as a mythologized history of the people who built the temple.